 Nothing to me is as superb as homemade strawberry ice cream.
-Years ago, I swirled in some homemade leftover lemon curd that my wife made and a new taste treat was born.
+Years ago, I swirled in some homemade leftover lemon curd and a new taste treat was born.
 This one takes a little work and a little forethought, but it is so so so worth it.

 A note about ingredients: if you use supermarket commodity ingredients this recipe will be great.
 But if you use superb lemons—or Meyer lemons—and you use real butter, real cream and real strawberries, then you are in for a special treat.
 You will taste the difference.